 In terms of our individual children, they enjoy taking part in musical events within the community.
 We have recognised that they lack exposure to wider musical events and music plays a big part in our ambition for pupils when they leave the school, both in terms of performing, learning an instrument and exposure to a wide variety of music.

-Implementation of the Music Curriculum
+IMPLEMENTATION-The Music Curriculum

 Music lessons are taught weekly and, combined with our singing assembly, we ensure pupils have at least 1 hour of music per week.